jemai-sameh/jemai-sameh/README.md

- <h1>👋 Hi, I am Sameh Jemai.</h1>
+ <h1 align="center">👋 Hi, I’m Sameh Jemai.</h1>

-- 👀 I am interested in devops and full stack spring boot angular.
+- 👀 I’m interested in devops and full stack spring boot angular.

-- 🌱 I am Software Engineering.
+- 🌱 I’m currently learning Software Engineering.

-- 💞️ I am a Co-Founder of the of DEVناس Podcast.
+- 💞️ I’m a Co-Founder of the of DEVناس Podcast.

+- 👯 I’m looking to collaborate on projects

 - 💬 Ask me about **#Spring-Boot, #Angular, #Linux**

-- 📫 You can reach me via [Linkedin], [GMAIL](mailto:samehjemai98@gmail.com).
+- 📫 You can reach me via ***samehjemai98@gmail.com**, ***Linkedin***.

 ### <h3 align="left">Connect with me:</h3>